Noss Head Lighthouse: History

 In 1987 the light was converted to automatic operation.
 This same year, all of the former keepers’ cottages and related structures were sold, along with the 39 acres of land upon which they were built.
-The sole exception being Noss Head Lighthouse Tower which, in 2018 is still owned and operated by the Northern Lighthouse Board (NLB).
+The sole exception being Noss Head Lighthouse Tower which is still owned and operated by the Northern Lighthouse Board (NLB).
+Following automation, the original Fresnel lens and mechanical drive train from the lighthouse were removed and are now exhibited on two floors of the Wick Heritage Centre, one of the few lens and drive train from this period that are still in full working order.